loopandlearn/LoopFollow/README.md

 ### Versions

-We added version numbers that are incremented with each pull request that is merged.
+We added version numbers that are incremented with each pull request (or group of pull requests) merged.

 New PR are directed to the dev branch.
 If you direct one to main, we will move it to point to dev.
 So always start with your code aligned with dev.